Fungrim/dotfiles/README.md

 fc-cache -f -v
 ```

-Finally change shell - `chsh -s /bin/zsh` - and then log out/in.
+Finally change shell with `chsh -s /bin/zsh` and then log out/in.

 ## Bootstrap